 HIV-positive women should refrain from breastfeeding their babies.
 In addition, mothers who are taking HIV medicines should also avoid breastfeeding (1).

-According to the Centers for Disease Control and Prevention, all women trying to conceive should get themselves and their partners tested for HIV.
+According to the Centers for Disease Control and Prevention, all women trying to conceive should get themselves and their partners tested for HIV to ensure maternal health and fetal health.
 If either of the partners has HIV, the infected partner should take the HIV medicine daily to prevent transmission and stay healthy (5).
 Today, there are many medical treatments available that slow down the progression of the disease and the rate at which HIV weakens the immune system (4).

 Long-Term Outlook For HIV-Positive Infants